 You will require this licence if you intend to supply authorised explosives to other individuals or companies.
 For example, you, your company or partnership will need this licence if you are:

-- A hobby store selling model rocket motors where Net Explosive Quantities (NEQ) of propellant is greater than 5g; and
+- a hobby store selling model rocket motors where Net Explosive Quantities (NEQ) of propellant is greater than 5g

 This licence is not required for the sale of any of the following: